'We want people to tell us about them [incidents], so that we can learn from them'

 The GIP Home Safe campaign, which is going into its 4th year, is another notable initiative aimed at reducing incidents during high-risk periods, particularly towards the end of the year.

 "We have people who are distracted because they're tired.
-It's the end of the year, it's winter, the cold, they're wondering if they're going to get through Christmas.”
+It's the end of the year, it's winter, they're cold, they're wondering if they're going to get through Christmas.”

 GIP's approach to safety is not just about adhering to regulations but surpassing them.
 McAuliffe points out that GIP operates across Canada, dealing with varying legislative standards.
 "While we've got 13 sets of standards, some are incredibly good, some are so-so.
 We take the best and make that our own," he explains.
 This approach ensures that their safety practices reflect the highest standards from across the country, providing a consistent and elevated level of safety for all employees, regardless of location.